marcog83/RoboJS/README.md

 For instance in this sample I mapped 3 different Mediators.

-When the builder finds a match between a `data-mediator` attribute and an ID from `MediatorsMap`, it will create a new instance of Mediator, storing the DOM Node into a property named `element`.
+When the builder finds a match between a `data-mediator` attribute and an ID from `MediatorsMap`, it will create a new instance of Mediator, storing the DOM Node into a property named `element` and executes `initialize` method

 ###Example:

+    // main.js

     var MediatorsBuilder = require("../../src/org/display/MediatorsBuilder");
     var MediatorsMap = require("./MediatorsMap");